Backing up your notes

 Recovering from a backup of your notes is essentially the same process as moving to a new computer—follow the instructions above, and in step 2, find the note files in your backup, instead of your "old computer."

-Computers with an old version of StickyPad
+Computers with a very old version of StickyPad

 If that's not possible, such as if you only have a backup or a hard drive from the old computer, it may still be possible to recover data from it in an emergency.
-Please contact Green Eclipse support for assistance.